 If you’re interested in helping out with a specific type of animal, the following are a few more tailored and unique programs.

 Be a Toucan Research Assistant

-At the Toucan Rescue Ranch, you can volunteer to help keep Toucans and other animals strong and healthy while they are researched by scientists.
+At the Toucan Rescue Ranch, you can join a volunteer organization that works to keep Toucans and other animals strong and healthy while they are researched by scientists.
 You’ll chop and prepare food for the animals as well as perform general maintenance and upkeep around the facilities.
 The organization is committed to conservation, education, and research for Costa Rica’s flora and fauna.